CARE Moments

 3–24 months post-return

-She is finding her rhythm — but also recalibrating her ambitions.
-Leaders who engage her in meaningful development conversations now keep her long-term.
-Retention without progression is a delayed exit.
+She is finding her rhythm — and recalibrating her ambitions.
+Leaders who invest in meaningful development conversations now keep her long-term.
+Retention without progression is not a win.
+It is a delayed exit.

-Every manager decision in the First 1000 Days creates impact at three levels simultaneously: individual, institutional, and systemic.
+Every leader decision in the First 1000 Days creates impact at three levels simultaneously: individual, institutional, and systemic.
 You are not neutral in this system.
 You are the system.

 04